Platform-OS/pos-cli/README.md

     sudo npm install -g @platformos/pos-cli

-If you are using nvm or node installed on your account, you can omit that:
+If you are using nvm or have node installed on your account, you can omit that:

     npm install -g @platformos/pos-cli